mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 	...
 	MMGen wallet written to file '/home/username/.mmgen/89ABCDEF-76543210[256,3].mmdat'

-‘89ABCDEF’ is the Seed ID; ‘76543210’ is the Key ID.
+`89ABCDEF` is the Seed ID; `76543210` is the Key ID.
 These are randomly generated, so your IDs will of course be different than these.

 The Seed ID never changes and is used to identify all keys/addresses generated by this wallet.
-Since it's your wallet's primary identifier, you should memorize it visually.
-The Key ID changes whenever the wallet’s password or hash preset are changed and doesn't need to be memorized.
+Since it’s your wallet’s primary identifier, you should memorize it visually.
+The Key ID changes whenever the wallet’s password or hash preset are changed and doesn’t need to be memorized.

-‘256’ is the seed length; ‘3’ is the scrypt hash preset.
+`256` is the seed length; `3` is the scrypt hash preset.
 These values are
 configurable: type `mmgen-walletgen --help` for details.

 Before moving any funds into your MMGen wallet, you should back it up in several